Mildred Cooke: Career

 Lady Burghley did not publish her own translations, however, and few survive in manuscript.
 One that is extant is her translation dating from about 1550, circulated in manuscript, of Basil the Great's sermon on Deuteronomy, which she dedicated to Anne, Duchess of Somerset, in whose household she had served before her marriage.
 She also translated a work by John Chrysostom, which has not survived.

 In his will Lady Burghley's father, Sir Anthony Cooke, left her only three books; however she built up 'an impressive library mainly in Latin and Greek', described by Bowden as 'one of the finest private libraries of the day'.
 More than thirty books inscribed with her name are still extant, seventeen of them at Hatfield House.
 Her library included works in Greek, Latin, French, and English on a wide range of topics including history, literature, medicine, and theology, many of them printed on the continent.

 In 1580 she presented a polyglot Bible to St John's College, Cambridge, according to one source accompanied by a letter in her own hand written in Greek.
 In 1587 she presented eight volumes by Galen, five in Greek and three in Latin, to Christ Church, Oxford.
 She later gave two books to St John's College, Oxford, and two books to Westminster School.

 She provided an exhibition for two scholars and four quarterly sermons at St John's College, Cambridge, Lord Burghley's old college.

 Lady Burghley died on 4 April 1589 after 43 years of marriage.
 She was buried with her daughter, Anne Cecil, Countess of Oxford, in Westminster Abbey, where an enormous Corinthian tomb 24 feet high was erected.
 Lady Burghley is depicted lying on a sarcophagus.
 At her head are her three granddaughters, Elizabeth de Vere, Bridget de Vere, and Susan de Vere, and at her feet her only son, Robert Cecil.
 In a recess is the recumbent figure of her daughter Anne, Countess of Oxford.
-In the upper story Lord Burghley is depicted kneeling in his robes.
+In the upper storey Lord Burghley is depicted kneeling in his robes.
 A long Latin inscription composed by Lord Burghley describes his eyes dim with tears for those who were dear to him beyond the whole race of womankind.
 Lord Burghley lay in state here, but was buried at St Martin's Church, Stamford.

 After her death, Lord Burghley wrote a Meditation of the Death of His Lady, which is among the Lansdowne manuscripts at the British Library (C III 51), recounting, among other things, the charitable works which she had kept secret from him during her lifetime.

 There are two known portraits of Lady Burghley, both at Hatfield House; one shows her during a pregnancy, probably that of 1563.
 The artist has been called "the Master of Mildred Cooke", but both portraits have recently been attributed to Hans Eworth.